 From Necessity into Passion

 Since my early childhood years I’ve been on a constant path towards a culturally complex life.
-Due to my father’s international career, I’ve found myself communicating in Finnish and body language with Dutch friends at the age of four, learning to distinguish an American from a Chinese at the age of five and receiving unexpected cheek kisses from a Portuguese boy at the age of six (both me and the boy were traumatized by this incident, which lead to my poor sister getting no cheek kisses at all).
+Due to my father’s international career, I’ve found myself communicating in Finnish and body language with Dutch friends at the age of four, learning to distinguish an North American from a Chinese at the age of five and receiving unexpected cheek kisses from a Portuguese boy at the age of six (both me and the boy were traumatized by this incident, which lead to my poor sister getting no cheek kisses at all).

 Before, during and after university, I’ve tirelessly put into praxis my love for intercultural encounters.
 When traveling, this has been done through hitchhiking, urban hitchhiking, couchsurfing, spontaneous work-aways (leading to having a lovely family in Spain and opening a massage studio in Mozambique) and cycling.
 When working, I’ve strived for sharing intercultural knowledge through the media (e.g. as scriptwriter for a tv series on Couchsurfing, as programmer for a documentary film festival, as videojournalist for an Italian news agency, as cameraman for a documentary film and as journalist for various magazines), by writing regularly about hiv in Finland and by designing and giving courses on intercultural communication.
-Since January 2017, I’m also the second owner and co-founder of the Finnish online travel magazine for women, Seikkailijattaret.
+Since January 2017, I’m also the co-owner and co-founder of the Finnish online travel magazine for women, Seikkailijattaret.